BurnySc2/Twitch-SC2-Stream-Scripts/README.md

 For the scripts the work, the bot needs to run in the background.
 It will output various (seemingly useless) information to the console and `bot.log` file.

-- In command line, navigate to this folder and run `pipenv run bot.py` or `python -m pipenv run bot.py` to start the bot.
+- In command line, navigate to this folder and run `poetry run bot.py` or `python -m poetry run bot.py` to start the bot.
 - It will print `bot.py READY | burnysc2bot` if it successfully started and connected to your twitch chat

 # Script plugins and modules